zbynekdrlik/claude-dev-template/LLM_INSTRUCTIONS.md

 2. **Thread Continuity Check** (CRITICAL)
    - **IMMEDIATELY check for `THREAD_PROGRESS.md` in the repository**
+   - **Read the "CRITICAL CURRENT STATE" section FIRST**
+   - **DO NOT assume tasks are complete without test logs proving it**
-   - If exists, read it to understand:
+   - If exists, read it COMPLETELY to understand:
      - Current project state and active branch
      - Work completed in previous threads
      - Current tasks and blockers